 When shopping keep in mind their trade or the type of projects they particularly enjoy.
 You don’t want to buy a painter new tools for their car.
 If they are in to plumbing, rebuilding or painting, chose hardware that is relevant to that area.

-Follow these simple rules and you be sure to find the perfect gift for the man in your life!
+Follow these simple rules and you will have no problem finding the perfect Christmas gift for the man in your life!
 Avoid pink, flowers and basic hardware; instead aim for power tools and try to be different.
 When stuck always ask for help, as it never hurts to get an expert opinion especially when you aren’t sure what you are looking at!
+Stick to our tips and the man in your life is sure to love the hardware gift you have waiting for him under the Christmas tree this year!

 ~Good luck & Merry Christmas!